J.P. Crawford Player Props: Mariners vs. White Sox

 J.P.
 Crawford At The Plate

-- Crawford has 55 hits this season and a team-best OBP of .349.
+- Crawford has 14 doubles, three home runs and 36 walks while hitting .245.

-- Among the qualified batters in MLB, he ranks 108th in batting average, 49th in on-base percentage, and 148th in slugging.
+- He ranks 103rd in batting average, 49th in on base percentage, and 149th in slugging among the qualifying hitters in baseball.

-- Crawford has picked up an RBI in 21.9% of his games this year, with two or more RBI in 9.4% of his games.
-He has also plated three or more runs in two contests.
+- Crawford has had at least one RBI in 21.5% of his games this year (14 of 65), with more than one RBI six times (9.2%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.